Housing Communities FAQ

 A Residential Community (RC) is a community of students who live together based on a shared interest or identity, but who do not take any courses together.
 An RC is a great opportunity for students looking to build community in the residence halls but are not interested in exploring a discipline academically.

 Both ARCs and RCs include cocurricular programming led by peer mentors, faculty, and staff.
 They also have resident assistants specifically selected and assigned to the communities.
-Some ARCs and RCs have specialized spaces in the residence halls to support their academic activities, such as the Business ARC Innovation Lab, Art + Design ARC Hacker-Maker Studio, and Performing Artists Collective dance and music spaces.
+Some ARCs and RCs have specialized spaces in the residence halls to support their academic activities, such as the Business ARC Innovation Lab, Art ARC Hacker-Maker Studio, and Performing Artists Collective dance and music spaces.

 Are students required to join an ARC or RC?